encore428/minesweeper/README.md

 **Intelligent assistant**

-With intelligent assistant, the computer identifies and plants **Confirmed flags** all the slates that, deduced from the exposed intelligence, are certain to have mines.
+With intelligent assistant, the computer identifies and plants **Confirmed flags** on all Slates that, deduced from the exposed intelligence, are certain to have mines.

 The player plants only **Proposed flags**, which is equivalent to asking the question "what if these slates have mines."
 The computer will then identify slates that must have been mined or safe, and will plant **Implied flags** accordingly.
-From these flags, the computer further recomputes the implied **intellicence**, checks that against the exposed **intelligence**, and high-light any **intelligence** that are violated.
+From these flags, the computer further recomputes the implied **intelligence**, checks that against the exposed **intelligence**, and high-light any **intelligence** that are violated.
 When intelligence are violated, it means the **Proposed flags** are incorrect.
 If the violation is caused by a single **Proposed flag**, the player can proceed to left-click to open the slate with the **Proposed flag**.